A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

 The performance of the proposed approach is evaluated through several simulation and real-world experiments.
 The simulation experiments were conducted to initially characterize the method in terms of computational complexity and of allocation results in different conditions, to compare the results with other approaches present in the literature.
 The real-world experiments focuses on the allocation results with single index costs (performance and ergonomics) with an usability analysis of the framework with a subjective evaluation in a multi-subject experiment.
-In particular, the compared algorithms are the following: \begin{itemize} \item \textit{Collaborative Multi-Task Behavior Tree (Collab-MT-BT)}: this algorithm features the custom Behavior Trees presented in \autoref{ssec:hrc_model} as task model and the allocation method that includes also collaborative action execution, explained in \autoref{sssec:collab_model}. \item \textit{Cooperative Multi-Task Behavior Tree (Coop-MT-BT)}: this algorithm presents the same task structure as in Collab-MT-BT, but no collaborative actions can be planned.
-The task is modeled as in \autoref{ssec:hrc_model} and can allocate actions only to single workers according to \autoref{sssec:coop_model}. \item \textit{Cooperative Single-Task Behavior Tree (Coop-ST-BT)}: this algorithm exploits both task model and allocation method in \cite{fusaro2021integrated}.
-Actions are planned only cooperatively. \item \textit{And/Or Graph (AOG)}: this algorithm exploits AOGs to model the task and an AO* to solve the allocation problem with respect to single workers.
-Also this method does not envision any collaborative task execution.
-The implementation of this method can be found in \cite{merlo2022dynamic}. \end{itemize}
+In particular, the algorithms compared are the following: \begin{itemize} \item \textit{Collaborative Multi-Task Behavior Tree (Collab-MT-BT)}: this algorithm features the custom Behavior Trees presented in \autoref{ssec:hrc_model} as task model and the allocation method that includes also collaborative action execution, explained in \autoref{sssec:collab_model}. \item \textit{Cooperative Multi-Task Behavior Tree (Coop-MT-BT)}: this algorithm presents the same task structure as in Collab-MT-BT, but no collaborative actions can be planned.
+The job is modeled as in \autoref{ssec:hrc_model} and can allocate actions only to single workers according to \autoref{sssec:coop_model}. \item \textit{Cooperative Single-Task Behavior Tree (Coop-ST-BT)}: this algorithm exploits both job model and allocation method in \cite{fusaro2021integrated}.
+Actions are planned only cooperatively. \item \textit{AND/OR graph}: this algorithm exploits AND/OR graphs to model the job and an AO* to solve the allocation problem with respect to single workers~\cite{johannsmeier2017hierarchical,darvish2018flexible}.
+Also, this method does not envision collaborative action execution.
+The details of the implementation of this method can be found in~\cite{merlo2022dynamic}. \end{itemize}